darkxeno/js-code-test/README.backend-architectures.md

 Docker - [Docker Compose](https://docs.docker.com/compose/)

-Ensure to provide an easy way to test your aolution by using 2 Dockerfiles (Gateway and DB/Aggregator) and a docker-compose.yaml file where to coordinate the startup and default configuration of the processes.
+Ensure to provide an easy way to test your solution by using 2 Dockerfiles (Gateway and DB/Aggregator) and a docker-compose.yaml file where to coordinate the startup and default configuration of the processes.

 Solutions should be provided as a link to an open source repository (github, bitbucket or gitlab are the accepted choices).
 Add a README.md file for additional explanations / documentation.